 1) Buy a “Guppy Friend” laundry bag

 There are plenty of stories in the press about microfibres from synthetic clothing entering the foodchain.
 They escape into our waters, are eaten by plankton and other small organisms and then up the food chain it goes.
 The makers of this laundry bag designed it to reduce the number of fibres shed during the laundry cycle and to prevent those shed from washing into the sea.
-You put your fleece in the bag, zip it up and wash as normal.
+You put your fleece in the bag, zip it up and then wash as normal.
 It comes out just as clean.
 Fibres are trapped in the bag and you can pick them out and put them in the bin.
 You can buy one from Ethical Superstore.

 Ultimately, clothes manufacturers need to come up with sustainable alternatives but this may help in the interim.
 We are also seeking to buy much less microfibre clothing.
 It’s true that the older the fleece, the more it will shed its material so there comes a point where fabric recycling makes more sense than keeping on washing old clothes.
 Using the Guppy friend, though, does extend the life of these garments.